 How did you halve the size of the system partition without SquashFS?

 Applications are stored in .apk files, which are actually ZIP archives.
 Each .apk file has inside it one or more .dex files containing portable Dalvik bytecode.
 An .odex file (optimized .dex) lives separately from the .apk file and can contain machine code specific to the device.
 If an .odex file is available, Android can run applications at ahead-of-time compiled speeds without having to wait for the code to be compiled each time the application is launched.
 An .odex file isn't strictly necessary: Android can actually run the .dex code directly via interpretation or Just-In-Time (JIT) compilation, but an .odex file provides the best combination of launch speed and run-time speed if space is available.

 Example: For the installed-files.txt from a Nexus 6P running Android 7.1 with a total system image size of 2628MiB (2755792836 bytes), the breakdown of the largest contributors to overall system image size by file type is as follows:

 |.so (native C/C++ code)||202162479 bytes||7.3%|

 |.oat files/.art images||163892188 bytes||5.9%|

 These figures are similar for other devices too, so on Nexus/Pixel

-devices, odex files take up roughly half of the system partition.
+devices, .odex files take up approximately half the system partition.
 This meant

-that we could continue to use ext4 but write the odex files to the B partition
+we could continue to use ext4 but write the .odex files to the B partition

 at the factory and then copy them to